zackmdavis/Less_Wrong_Drafts/said_scrap.md

 _ people who are driven off by criticism are game theoretic blackmail (fits in "Fortitude is a rationalist skill") _ pre-empt "Well would you prefer no moderation" strawman: I approved of https://www.greaterwrong.com/posts/wmkgRsz6MaZsZqLLZ/this-is-a-dating-ad/comment/9Cj6r2Ndnw7cmggKa
 _ the complaint was about not performing enough kindness and curiosity (https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=wmTdbTZJyudWAmNkz), but the reason he asks so many questions is precisely because he doesn't think being more curious works (https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/3FQAZCRgw762fPctZ)
+_ maybe kindness and curiosity in the ending?
 _ mention reptuation management more
 _ the recursive angle
 _ just disagreeing would be fine; the punishment is specifically for evading critcism on the grounds of social punishment, the engineer who only relates to social punishment